sf-wdi-34/migrations/README.md

 * `rake db:schema:load` - setup the database structure using schema.rb (may be faster when you have hundreds of migrations)
 * `rake db:setup` - similar to `rake db:create db:migrate db:seed`
 * `rake db:drop` - destroy the database (if you run this in production you're FIRED!)

+###Independent Practice

+Generate a rails app that will help an aquarium keep track of the animals they take care of.

+1. Create a new rails app.
+2. Create a model for fish with `species`, `name`, and `age` attributes. `species` and `name` should be a string, `age` should be an integer. `species` should be required, but `name` and `age` should have default values of "unnamed" and "-1" respectively.
+2. Migrate the above model to the database to create a table and use the Rails console to test whether the model behaves properly.
+Can you save new fish?
+3. Create a model for caretakers  with `name`, `department`, and `access` attributes, which are all strings.
+4. Migrate the above model to the database to create its table and use the Rails console to test whether the model behaves properly.
+Can you save new caretakers?
+5. Aquarium caretakers start to tag each fish so that you can identify them.
+Add a `tag` column to the database string to keep track of the tag ids.
+Next, add a `healthy` column to hold a boolean for each fish.
+The default value should be true.
+6. You change access levels of your caretakers to a 2 level system.
+Trainees and interns can't access the computer system, but all other employees can.
+A boolean is a much better representation for this new system.
+Change the `access` column to have a type `boolean` instead of string and a default value of `false`.
+7.